This chapter describes the different installation types of Oracle Database Client and issues to consider before you install Oracle Database Client:

 Instant Client: Enables you to install only the shared libraries required by Oracle Call Interface (OCI), Oracle C++ Call Interface (OCCI), Pro*C, or Java database connectivity (JDBC) OCI applications.
 This installation type requires much less disk space than the other Oracle Database Client installation types.

-See Also:Oracle Call Interface Programmer's Guide or Oracle Database JDBC Developer's Guide for more information about Instant Client
+See Also:Oracle Call Interface Programmer's Guide or Oracle Database JDBC Developer's Guide for information about OCI Instant Client

 Instant Client Light is included in the Instant Client installation and you may want to use Instant Client Light if the applications generate error messages in American English only.
 Instant Client Light is beneficial to applications that use any of the supported character sets and can accept error messages in American English.
 The following are the supported character sets: